-"It is not the purpose of the uninsured motorist law to provide coverage for the uninsured vehicle..."
+"It is not the purpose of the uninsured motorist law to provide coverage for the uninsured vehicle ..."

-The proceeds of the uninsured motorist insurance policy are not paid out as indemnification for, or in discharge of, the uninsured motorist's liability.
-The liability of the uninsured motorist remains intact, as does the Department's lien rights against any eventual recovery from the uninsured motorist.
-In this regard, it is to be noted that the uninsured motorist carrier, American States Insurance Company, has commenced an action in the claimant's name against the uninsured motorist.
+The proceeds of the underinsured motorist insurance policy are not paid out as indemnification for, or in discharge of, the underinsured motorist's liability.
+The liability of the underinsured motorist remains intact, as does the Department's lien rights against any eventual recovery from the underinsured motorist.
 Although academic to our consideration herein, we would further note that RCW 48.22.040(3) of the underinsured motorist statute provides in relevant part:

-"In the event of a payment to an insured under the coverage required by this chapter and subject to the terms and coverage, conditions of such the insurer making such payment shall, to the extent thereof, be entitled to proceeds of any settlement or judgment the resulting of any rights of recovery of such from the exercise against any person insured or organization legally responsible for the bodily injury, death, or property damage for which such payment is made..."
+"In the event of a payment to an insured under the coverage required by this chapter and subject to the terms and conditions of such coverage, the insurer making such payment shall, to the extent thereof, be entitled to the proceeds of any settlement or judgment resulting from the exercise of any rights of recovery of such insured against any person or organization legally responsible for the bodily injury, death, or property damage for which such payment is made ..."

-Thus, there could eventuate competing claims between the Department, under its subrogated right of lien under RCW 51.24.060(2), and American States, through its entitlement under RCW 48.22.040(3), to any recovery secured in the claimant's name against the uninsured motorist.
-As previously indicated, however, any question as to competing or conflicting claims between the Department and American States is academic to the resolution of the legal issue before us.
-We would end this digression by merely noting that this very question of competing statutory claims was presented for decision in Horne, supra, and it was therein held that the reimbursement claim of the worker's compensation carrier would take precedence over that of the uninsured motorist carrier against any recovery from the uninsured motorist.
+Thus, there could eventuate competing claims between the Department, under its subrogated right of lien under RCW 51.24.060(2), and Commercial Union Assurance Companies, the employer's underinsured motorist carrier, through the latter's entitlement under RCW 48.22.040(3), to any recovery secured in the claimant's name against the underinsured motorist.
+As previously indicated, however, any question as to competing or conflicting claims between the Department and Commercial Union Assurance is academic to the resolution of the legal issue before us.
+We would end this digression by merely noting that this very question of competing statutory claims was presented for decision in Horne, supra, and it was therein held that the reimbursement claim of the worker's compensation carrier would take precedence over that of the underinsured motorist carrier against any recovery from the underinsured motorist.

-In sum, we hold that a worker's recovery under his employer's uninsured motorist insurance policy is not a "third person" recovery within the purview of RCW 51.24, and is therefore not subject to the Department's reimbursement lien as prescribed by RCW 51.24.060(2).
+In sum, we hold that a worker's recovery under his employer's underinsured motorist insurance policy is not a "third person" recovery within the purview of RCW 51.24, and is therefore not subject to the Department's reimbursement lien as prescribed by RCW 51.24.060(2).